feathersjs/docs/api/hooks.md

 > __Note:__ `context.dispatch` only affects the data sent through a Feathers Transport like [REST](./express.md) or [Socket.io](./socketio.md).
 An internal method call will still get the data set in `context.result`.

-### context.statusCode
+### context.http

-`context.statusCode` is a __writeable, optional__ property that allows to override the standard [HTTP status code](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) that should be returned.
+`context.http` is a __writeable, optional__ property that allows customizing HTTP response specific properties.
+The following properties can be set:

+- `context.http.status` - Sets the [HTTP status code](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) that should be returned.
+Usually the most appropriate status code will be picked automatically but there are cases where it needs to be customized.
+- `context.http.headers` - An object with additional HTTP response headers
+- `context.http.location` - Setting this property will trigger a redirect for HTTP requests.

 ### context.event